-Among the issues investors need to consider when buying and selling Active ETFs are buy-sell (or "bid-offer") spreads.
+Among the issues investors need to consider when buying and selling Active ETFs are bid-offer spreads.

 Spreads are often seen as an unavoidable cost of trading and investing, and are not unique to Active ETFs per se.
 What’s more, the competitive nature of open exchange markets – as well as the impact of the fund as market maker – seek to ensure bid-offer spreads are as tight as possible.

-What are buy-sell spreads, and why should I pay them?
+What are bid-offer spreads, and why should I pay them?

 An Active ETF’s bid-offer spread is the difference between the price at which investors can buy the fund on the exchange and the (lower) price at which it could be sold back to the market.
 This ‘spread’ can be seen when looking at the websites of online brokers and is also displayed by the ASX on the market data pages of its website.

 Clearly, the narrower the spread the better, as this reduces the trading costs associated with buying and selling Active ETFs.
-That said, the fact that fund trading is subject to buy and sell spreads should not be considered a major negative for investors.
-After all, the issue of buy and sell spreads is not unique to Active ETFs.
+That said, the fact that fund trading is subject to bid and offer spreads should not be considered a major negative for investors.
+After all, the issue of bid and offer spreads is not unique to Active ETFs.

-Indeed, it should be remembered that all securities traded on the ASX are subject to buy and sell spreads, as this is the way the professional trading houses that invest their time and financial risk by standing ready to buy and sell these securities at an investor’s behest – effectively making markets and enhancing liquidity – are compensated.
-What’s more, even unlisted investment funds are subject to buy and sell spreads, which can be a combination of entry/exit fees levied by the fund manager and/or an allowance for estimated transaction costs incurred in buying and selling underlying investments.
+Indeed, it should be remembered that all securities traded on the ASX are subject to bid and offer spreads, as this is the way the professional trading houses that invest their time and financial risk by standing ready to buy and sell these securities at an investor’s behest – effectively making markets and enhancing liquidity – are compensated.
+What’s more, even unlisted investment funds are subject to bid and offer spreads, which can be a combination of entry/exit fees levied by the fund manager and/or an allowance for estimated transaction costs incurred in buying and selling underlying investments.

 How are spreads calculated?

-It should be noted that, unlike the situation with unlisted funds, the buy and sell spreads for Active ETFs are not static.
+It should be noted that, unlike the situation with unlisted funds, the bid and offer spreads for Active ETFs are not static.

 Instead, exchange based spreads as on the ASX are determined by the fund itself acting as market maker and investors buying and selling the funds on market.